Tuxdiver/MMM-Rest/README.md

 ![Rest Displays](https://raw.githubusercontent.com/wiki/Tuxdiver/MMM-Rest/images/screenshot.png)

+## Changelog
+2016-10-27: incompatible changes: the "suffix" and "digits" parameters are removed and replaced by a "format" parameter!
+Please check your config!

 ## Known Issues
 - had a problem with remote URLs an AJAX: changed to node_helper.js to collect data